MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

   At all of them you can define 8 different symbols by yourself.
 In Marlin they are used for the Feedrate-, Thermometer-, ... symbols

-* Full graphic displays
+* Full graphic displays:
   Where we have the full freedom to display whatever we want, when we can make a program for it.
   Currently we deal with 128x64 Pixel Displays and divide this area in about 5 Lines with about 22 columns.
   Therefore we need fonts with a bounding box of about 6x10.
   Until now we used a
   * 1.)
 Marlin-font similar to ISO10646-1 but with special Symbols at the end, what made 'ü' and 'ä' inaccessible, in the size 6x10.
   * 2.)
-Because these letters are to big for some locations on the info-screen we use a full ISO10646-1 font in the size of 6x9.
+Because these letters where to big for some locations on the info-screen we use a full ISO10646-1 font in the size of 6x9.(3200 byte)
   * 3.)
 When we define USE_BIG_EDIT_FONT we use an additional ISO10646-1 font with 9x18, eating up another 3120 bytes of progmem - but readable without glasses.

 ## The Languages